 Implications

-(2) With this setup, we can clearly see how MU/$ depends on context (in particular, resources spent).
-To make up a hypothetical example, AI risk might have had the highest MU/$ in 2013, but the funding boost from OpenAI pushed it down the tractability curve to a lower value of MU/$.
+One implication of this setup is that we can clearly see how depends on the context (in particular, resources spent).
+For example, AI risk might have had the highest in 2013, but the funding boost from OpenAI pushed it to a lower value of .
 Hence, claims about "cause C is the highest priority" should be framed as "cause C is the highest priority, given current funding levels".
 We should expect the "best" cause (defined as highest MU/$) to change over time as spending changes, which we could indicate by using a time subscript, .

-[2] This seems to be a definitional issue: we can define importance as a constant, so that "utility gained / % of problem solved" is a constant function of "% of problem solved".
-That is, solving 1% of the problem just means gaining 1% of the total utility from solving the entire problem.
+[1] We can think of "utility gained / % of problem solved" as a nonlinear function of "% of problem solved".
+For example, we get 100utils from solving the 1st percent of a problem, but only 10utils from solving the 50th percent.
+I'm not sure, but it seems better to instead define importance as a scalar, so that "utility gained / % of problem solved" is a constant function of "% of problem solved".
+That is, solving 1% of the problem just means gaining 1% of the total utility from solving the problem.

 I like this post, but calling the second concept in ITC tractability is confusing when everyone already knows ITN!
 Maybe it would have been better to call it something else, like "absolute tractability" or "attackability" or "doability" or something.